caseyamcl/openapi-params/README.md

         * Header parameters are deserialized with `style=simple`, `explode=true`
         * Cookie parameters are deserialized with `style=form`, `explode=false`
         * Body parameters are not deserialized
-    * You can define a custom deserializer if the default one doesn't suit your needs
+    * You can define a custom deserializer if the built-in one doesn't suit your needs
 * **Parameter Validation Rule**
-    * A combination of a [Symfony Constraint](https://symfony.com/doc/current/validation.html#constraints) and a description of what the rule does.
+    * A wrapper around a [Symfony Constraint](https://symfony.com/doc/current/validation.html#constraints) that adds a description of what the rule does.
+    * Implemented as a Preparation Step

-## Parameter Types and Formats
+#### Parameter Types and Formats

 OpenApi-Params supports all the built-in [OpenApi v3 parameter types](https://swagger.io/docs/specification/data-models/data-types/) and formats.
-Types are in the `OpenApi-Params\Type` namespace, and formats are in the `OpenApi-Params\Format` namespace.
+Types are in the `OpenApiParams\Type` namespace, and formats are in the `OpenApi-Params\Format` namespace.

-In addition, OpenApi-Params provides a couple of extra built-in "convenience" formats:
+In addition, this library provides some extra built-in "convenience" formats:

 * **AlphanumericFormat** - Accepts and validates alphanumeric values, with optional additional parameters
 * **EmailFormat** - Accepts and validates any email address via the